Jnnshschl/AmeisenPath/README.md

 # AmeisenPath
-a project to get me back into pathfinding &amp; some DirectX stuff
+a project to get me into pathfinding